kidistamdu/Kidistamdu/README.md

 <h1 align="center">Hi 👋, I'm Kidist Amdu </h1>
 <h3 align="center">I am an enthusiastic Front End Engineer who loves crafting amazing digital experiences.
-I've got a real eye for design and a knack for solving problems, which comes in handy when turning ideas into sleek and user-friendly interfaces.
-I'm always learning and keeping up with the latest trends and technologies to stay on top of my game.</h3>
+I've got a real eye for design and a knack for solving problems, which comes in handy when turning ideas into sleek and user-friendly interfaces.</h3>

 - 📫 How to reach me **kiddoamdu@gmail.com**